Updated: 5 days ago

 What is the Attachment Theory?

 Secure (positive view of self and others) Van Buren, A.; Cooley, E.L.
 (Dec 2002): Secure attachment is what many survivors of trauma strive for in their relationships with others.
 Those with secure attachment are comfortable relying on others, they trust others and have a positive sense of self.
 They do not worry about what others think of them and are able to be self-sufficient without lacking confidence in their skills.
+They inherently believe that the world is a safe place.

 Those with anxious-preoccupied attachment will often have an internal desire to be saved or rescued by their partner and experience big emotions.
 When they feel unsafe or insecure in their relationship they may resort to jealousy or possessiveness.
 General actions by partners can become false confirmation of their projected fears (Firestone, 2013).

-Dismissive-Avoidant (Positive view of self, negative view of others) Van Buren, A.; Cooley, E.L.
+Dismissive-Avoidant or Avoidant (Positive view of self, negative view of others) Van Buren, A.; Cooley, E.L.
 (Dec 2002): Individuals with a dismissive-avoidant attachment style feel uncomfortable relying on others.
 Self-sufficiency and independence are high priorities in order to decrease the chance of needing to rely on others for help.
 These individuals struggle with intimacy and prefer to distance themselves.
 They often come off as defensive and do not like sharing their thoughts or emotions.

 Often times, individuals with a dismissive-avoidant attachment style parent themselves and can come off as focused on meeting their needs only.
 They are inclined to distance themselves from others and often shut down their emotions and the emotions of others (Firestone, 2013).